DmitriiTrifonov/octo-giggle/README.md

 # octo-giggle
-A test work for Septier
+A test project for Septier